meaniebeanie22/meaniebeanie22.github.io/chapters/and-last.md

 # :x mutguns
 They still have a musket, and a man who can aim it - so not a wise plan.
 # :x bg
-He was marooned by Flint, so makes sence why he is eager.
+He was marooned by Flint, so makes sense why he is eager.
 # :x rep
 A thought back to the start of the book, and the drunken melody of Billy Bones and his crew.